 We aim to build a foundation and set the standard across the museum for diversity within the sciences through student internships.
 Interns will engage in collections-based research and practice communicating science to a broader community.

 Please be aware that this internship is full-time, 5 days per week, 8:30am to 4:30pm (unless otherwise arranged with the supervisor).
 Applicants must be a Chicagoland or Northwest Indiana resident.
-Find out more information about the 2016 individual internship projects below!
+Information about the 2017 individual internships will be posted mid-February.
+New projects are offered each summer.

 - Locate internship application title on our jobs page